Sump pump maintenance

 Plumbing

-The answer to 'sump pump maintenance' is that regular maintenance is essential to ensure your sump pump is working properly and prevent costly water damage.
-This includes inspecting the pump, cleaning the intake screen, testing the float switch, and checking the discharge line for any blockages or leaks.
+The answer to 'sump pump maintenance' is regular inspection and testing of your sump pump to ensure it is functioning properly.
+This includes checking the pump itself, the float switch, and the discharge line for any clogs or damage.

 Step-by-Step Guide